ekleinso/ocp-quay-mirror/README.md

 pull_secret = "/mnt/usbdisk/pull-secret"
 ```
 In this configuration we added the **binaries_mirror** variable that references an archive of the OpenShift mirror.
 To create this archive you can run these commands from a system with internet access and copy to your removable media.

 ```shell
 $ oc adm release mirror -a /mnt/usbdisk/pull-secret --to-dir=./mirror quay.io/openshift-release-dev/ocp-release:4.9.15-x86_64
 $ tar czf ocp-mirror.tar.gz mirror
 ```

+Also note that there are 2 versions of the mirror-registry bundle available an online and an offline version.
+The offline version includes the container images for Quay and should be used in scenarios where removable media is required.

 The Terraform will output the following information.